AFCMS/malley/supabase/README.md

+# Database documentation

-# Glossary
+## Glossary
 - anon
   - a supabase role.
 Anon applies to everyone which means users that are not logged in and is unpriviledged
 - service
   - the other default supabase role.
-It is infinitely priviledged, thus, BE FRICKKING CAREFUL
+It is infinitely priviledged, thus, BE CAREFUL

-# Structure
+## Structure

 The database looks a bit weird at first.
 This is because it was built with rather specific constraints in mind for a few features we really wanted, notably :
 - Co-authoring